 Over time, her oldest daughter and my second daughter became very close.
 Often, my daughter was invited to join their family for weekends and overnights.
 They still keep up all these years later.
 I know she served as a powerful and positive role model to my daughter…and I’m very thankful for that.

-We were in different churches and traveled in different circles in this town and didn’t often cross paths, but it didn’t take long to realize that she was a godly woman.
+We were in different churches and traveled in different circles in this town.
+We didn’t often cross paths, but it didn’t take long to realize that she was a godly woman.
 Her life in Christ showed itself in social action in our community.
-Her social action it didn’t happen at the price of her family…often she took her girls with her when they were young.
+Her social action didn’t happen at the price of her family…often she took her girls with her when they were young.
 I think the reason will be found later in this post.

 Marianne loved and served others, starting with her family whom she obviously adored…and moved out from there!
 She cared for others both directly and indirectly by serving on benevolent boards and councils and using resources she had available .
 Her training was as a social worker.
 I’m sure she brought that background to the work she did.